1953 High Point Soap Box Derby car built by Henry Clyde Williams, Jr. and sponsored by the High Point Fire Department

-Some of the more than 37,000 objects in our collection are in need of conservation and preservation to make them ready for exhibits.
-We hope you will consider becoming a Preservation Partner to help underwrite the cost of the program.
+Some of the more than 45,000 objects in our collection are in need of conservation and preservation.
+We hope you will consider becoming a Preservation Partner to help underwrite the cost.

-This fall marks the High Point Historical Society’s sixth annual Adopt-an-Artifact campaign to raise conservation funds for an irreplaceable High Point artifact.
-Thanks to the support of the community, we have raised over $10,000 and conserved 21 artifacts in the last five years!
+Since 2013, the Historical Society’s annual Adopt-an-Artifact campaign has raised conservation funds for an irreplaceable High Point artifact.
+Thanks to the support of the community, we have raised over $25,000 and conserved more than twenty-two artifacts!

 Why is Conservation Beneficial?

 Helps with long-term preservation of artifacts through restoration or stabilization

 Slows down deterioration so that artifacts can be exhibited and enjoyed for years to come

 Often necessary to correct damage from use, age, or old repairs